High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

-A new sequence III, including 703.5, 693.6 and 110.1~keV transitions (see Fig.~\ref{g601}~(b)), was observed as feeding the 1092 keV $11^+$ level.
-The first two transitions were found to be $M1$.
-For the 110.1~keV transition, only DCO ratio estimation could be done.
-Based on our measured DCO ratio of (1.14 $ \pm $ 0.06), gated by the 601 keV $E2$ transition, $ \Delta J = 0 $, $ E1$ ($ 11^{-} \rightarrow 11^{+} $) character was assigned.
-Based on this result, ($ J^{\pi} $) of $ 11^{-} $ has been assigned to the 1202~keV level.
+A new sequence III including 704-, 694- and 110-keV transitions was observed as feeding the 1092-keV 11+ level.
+The intensities of the three transitions were found to be the same within the respective uncertainties.
+Since the above observation does not justify the sequence of their placements, we have obtained the intensities by gating on the 285-keV transition, which feeds the sequence from above.
+Intensities normalized with respect to 285-keV for the 704-, 694- and 110-keV transitions were obtained as: $262\pm 37,\, 85\pm 21,\, 134\pm 25$ respectively.
+Intensity mismatch for the three transitions belonging to the sequence III was observed when reverse gating was done to extract the intensities.
+While this justifies the placement sequence of 704- and 694-keV transitions, the 110-keV transition displays a bit of excess intensity.
+This possibly indicates additional feeding to the 1202-keV level.
+We could not find any other transition, except for a weak 601-keV transition present in 601-keV gate (see Fig.\ref{g601}), which may be placed as shown in the level scheme by dotted line.
+This would ensure the placement of the 110-keV transition in the sequence.
+However, the DCO and PDCO measurements on the weak 601-keV transition were not possible due to the presence of 601-keV ground state transition.
+For the 110-keV transition, only DCO ratio estimation could be done.
+Based on our measured DCO ratio of $1.14(6)$, gated by the 601-keV $E2$ transition, $ \Delta J = 0 $, $ E1$ ($ 11^{-} \rightarrow 11^{+} $) character was assigned.
+Based on this result, ($ J^{\pi} $) of $ 11^{-} $ has been assigned to the 1202-keV level.
 The configuration of the initial and the final states are different as highlighted in the interpretation section.
 Intensity mismatch for the transition belonging to the sequence III was observed, which may be attributed partly to significant internal conversion $(\alpha \sim 0.4$).
-Weisskopf estimate for half life of this $E1$ transition was $1.4 \times 10^{-13}\, {\rm sec}$.
-Despite our isomer search within the limitations of the experiment, no measurable half-life was found.
+Weisskopf estimate for lifetime of this $E1$ transition was $2 \times 10^{-13}\, {\rm sec}$.
+Despite our isomer search within the limitations of the experiment, no measurable lifetime was found.